Implications of sparsity and high triangle density for graph representation learning: IMPLICATIONS

 We find however that, given `noise-free' factorisations $\+P^{\text{C}} = \+X^{\text{C}} {(\+X^{\text{C}})}^\top$ and $\+P^{\text{C-P slice}} = \+X^{\text{C-P}} {(\+Y^{\text{C-P}})}^\top$, where $\+X^{\text{C}}, \+X^{\text{C-P}} \in \R^{|\*C| \times (d+1)}, \+Y^{\text{C-P}} \in \R^{n \times (d+1)}$, the original $X_i \in B_r(x)$ are linear images of the rows of $\+X^{\text{C-P}}$, but are not necessarily recoverable from $\+X^{\text{C}}$.

 We have not discussed how a neighbourhood might be found in practice.
-There are many algorithms suited to this purpose \citep{haveliwala2003topic,spielman2004nearly,andersen2006local}, and even a simple similarity measure such as ``number of common friends'' could be expected to be consistent \citep{chen2016statistical}.
+There are many algorithms suited to this purpose \citep{haveliwala2003topic,spielman2004nearly,andersen2006local}, and even a simple similarity measure such as ``number of shared neighbours'' could be expected to be consistent \citep{chen2016statistical}.
+The supplementary material contains an experiment demonstrating that this measure forms a reasonable surrogate for the theoretical neighbourhood.
 There are two other ways a proxy for neighbourhood could be available.
 First, the graph may have associated covariates, such as time or location, which allow us to zoom into particular subgraphs (see classification experiment).
 Second, in many applications, a core-periphery graph is precisely all we have.
 For example, there is a real sense in which the famous Enron email dataset \citep{cohen2009enron} is a core-periphery view of the network of worldwide emails, focussed on a group of company executives at a period in time.

 \paragraph{Triangles and community structure} It is known that certain forms of community structure, particularly when heterophilic (e.g. `opposites attract'), do not give rise to triangles \citep{newman2018networks}.
 For example, a bipartite graph has no triangles, but may still have well-defined communities.
 In other words,